fbgallet/roam-extension-speech-to-roam/README.md

 ## Use models throught OpenRouter

-OpenRouter offers access to a [wide range of models](https://openrouter.ai/docs#models).
-You pay as you go: after purchasing credit (you can test without credit), your credit is debited each time you use it.
-The benefit is having a single account for a wide range of models.
+OpenRouter is an unified API routing requests to [wide range of models](https://openrouter.ai/docs#models).
+The benefit is having a single account to access to most of existing and up-to-date models.
+You pay as you go: after purchasing credit (you can test without credit), your credit is debited on each request.
 OpenRouter also offers a continuously updated [ranking](https://openrouter.ai/rankings) of the most popular models.

 In the settings, provide the list of IDs of the models you want to use in LiveAI.
-They will appear in the context menu or replace the native models if you check the corresponding option.
-The first model in your list can be selected as the default model.
+They will appear in the context menu in a dedicated section or replace the native models if you check the corresponding option.
+The first model in your list can be selected as your default model.

 By default, logging of your inputs & outputs in OpenRouter's settings is enabled, you can disable it from your OpenRouter account.

 ## Use Ollama to run local models

 [Ollama](https://ollama.com/) allows you to run local models like Llama3, so all your data shared with the AI assistant is processed entirely locally and is not sent to a third party like OpenAI or Anthropic.
 (Please note: a local model is typically slower than a remote model and requires a machine with a lot of RAM.
-E.g a 7B model may require 7GB of RAM to function properly)
+E.g a 7B model may require 7GB of RAM to work properly)
-Install Ollama, install a model (ex. `ollama run llama3`), add the model name in the Live AI Assistant extension settings (e.g. `llama3`), and follow the instructions below:
+Install Ollama, install a model (ex. `ollama run llama3`), add the model name in the settings above (e.g. `llama3`), and follow the instructions below:

 To use Ollama in Roam, you have also to set OLLAMA_ORIGINS environment variable to "https://roamresearch.com" (by default, Ollama CORS is restricted to local origins).
-Here's how to proceed, according to your operating system:
+See [Ollama documentation here](The benefit is having a single account for) or proceed this way, according to your operating system:

 ### on MacOS